-Applicants are to disclose whether they are currently designated high risk by another federal grant-making agency.
+Applicants are to disclose whether they are currently designated high risk by another federal grant making agency.
 This includes any status requiring additional oversight by the federal agency due to past programmatic or financial concerns.
-If an applicant is designated high risk by another federal grant-making agency, you must email the following information to OJPComplianceReporting@usdoj.gov at the time of application submission:
+If an applicant is designated high risk by another federal grant making agency, you must email the following information to OJPComplianceReporting@usdoj.gov at the time of application submission:

-- The federal agency that currently designated the applicant as high risk; - Date the applicant was designated high risk; - The high risk point of contact name, phone number, and email address, from that federal agency; and - Reasons for the high risk status.
+- The federal agency that currently designated the applicant as high risk - Date the applicant was designated high risk - The high risk point of contact name, phone number, and email address, from that federal agency - Reasons for the high risk status a.
+Applicant Disclosure of Pending Applications